-Born in Busan in 1981, to a major company executive, GANG, who boasts an IQ of 137, attended Hanyang University, graduating with honors in Mechanical Engineering.
-All that changed however, when he was spotted by a modelling agent and began a successful career as a runway model.
-Following an appearance in a music video, he decided to change his focus to acting, becoming a full-time performer in 2003 when he got his start on TV.
+Born in Busan in 1981 to a major company executive, Gang Dongwon graduated with honors from Hanyang University in Mechanical Engineering.
+His life took an unexpected turn when he was noticed by a modelling agent, putting him on the patch to a successful career as a runway model.
+Following an appearance in a music video, Gang decided to pursue an acting career, becoming a full-time performer in 2003 when he got his start on TV.
 His first film followed soon after, with 2004’...

 More

-Born in Busan in 1981, to a major company executive, GANG, who boasts an IQ of 137, attended Hanyang University, graduating with honors in Mechanical Engineering.
-All that changed however, when he was spotted by a modelling agent and began a successful career as a runway model.
-Following an appearance in a music video, he decided to change his focus to acting, becoming a full-time performer in 2003 when he got his start on TV.
-His first film followed soon after, with 2004’s <Too Beautiful to Lie> and his breakthrough <Romance of Their Own>, based on a popular internet novel.
-His popularity shot up, even developing fan bases across other Asian countries, such as Japan.
-He next starred in LEE Myung-se’s idiosyncratic period swordplay film <The Duelist> (2005); as a prisoner in the praised drama <Maundy Thursday> (2006); and the antagonist in the hit kidnap drama <Voice of a Murderer> (2007).
-That year, GANG also appeared in the fiercely artistic <M>, as a writer getting lost in his own head.
-Another hit came GANG’s way with CHOI Dong-hoon’s <Woochi>, in which played a charismatic time-hopping Joseon Era magician in 2009, and then another as a North Korean agent alongside SONG Kang-ho in JANG Hoon’s <Secret Reunion> (2010).
-He took one more role, the sci-fi superhero pic <Haunters>, before entering his military service.
-His return came in 2014 with both YOON Jong-bin’s period action film <Kundo: Age of the Rampant> and E J-yong’s melodrama <My Brilliant Life>.
-GANG’s star power came back in a big way at the end of 2015 when he appeared alongside KIM Yun-seok in the hugely successful exorcism thriller <The Priests>.
-Just a few months later, his pairing with HWANG Jung-min in the prison thriller <A Violent Prosecutor> proved even more potent.
+Born in Busan in 1981 to a major company executive, Gang Dongwon graduated with honors from Hanyang University in Mechanical Engineering.
+His life took an unexpected turn when he was noticed by a modelling agent, putting him on the patch to a successful career as a runway model.
+Following an appearance in a music video, Gang decided to pursue an acting career, becoming a full-time performer in 2003 when he got his start on TV.
+His first film followed soon after, with 2004’s <Too Beautiful to Lie> and his breakthrough <Romance of Their Own> (2004), based on a popular internet novel, earning several awards in the process.
+His popularity shot up, even growing fanbases in other Asian countries such as Japan.
+He next starred in Lee Myungse’s idiosyncratic period swordplay film <The Duelist> (2005); as a prisoner in the praised drama <Maundy Thursday> (2006); and the elusive antagonist in the hit kidnapping drama <Voice of a Murderer> (2007).
+In 2007, Gang also appeared in the fiercely artistic <M>, as a writer getting lost in his own head.
+Hits started to come one after the other, with Choi Donghoon’s <Woochi> (2009), in which he played a charismatic time-hopping Joseon Era magician, and then Jang Hoon’s <Secret Reunion> (2010), starring alongside Song Kangho as a North Korean agent, his performance earning him to be named Best Actor by the Korean Association of Film Critics.
+He took one more role, the sci-fi superhero pic <Haunters>, before performing his mandatory military service.
+His return came in 2013 with a short by Kim Jeewoon, <The X>, followed by Yoon Jongbin’s period action film <Kundo: Age of the Rampant> and E J-yong’s melodrama <My Brilliant Life>.
+Gang’s star power came back in a big way at the end of 2015 when he appeared alongside Kim Yunseok in the hugely successful exorcism thriller <The Priests>.
+Just a few months later, his pairing with Hwang Jungmin in the prison thriller <A Violent Prosecutor> proved even more potent.
+He then tackled the magical realism genre with <VANISHING TIME: A BOY WHO RETURNED> (2016), in which he played a boy who comes back as an adult just a few days after disappearing in mysterious circumstances.
+After his successful turn as a detective hellbent on catching the head of the company that is behind a massive scam in <Master> (2016), he received top-billing in the Korean remake of <Golden Slumber> (2017).
+He was then cast in the Hollywood blockbuster <Tsunami LA>, but the project has been in limbo due to scheduling issues and the Covid-19 pandemic.
+In 2020, he contributed to turning <Peninsula>, the follow-up to <TRAIN TO BUSAN>, into one of the few success stories in a global film industry gripped by the unprecedented health crisis.
+In 2022, he was part of the star-studded cast of Koreeda Hirokazu’s Korean film <Broker>.

 Less